mattghall/mosaico-mattg/README.md

 ### Build/Run  [![Build Status](https://travis-ci.org/voidlabs/mosaico.svg)](https://travis-ci.org/voidlabs/mosaico)

 this may raise warnings about Knockout, ignore them.
-It will probably fail on some colorpicker dependency, just run it again and will work:
+It will probably fail on some colorpicker dependency, just run it again and it will work:
 ```
   npm install
 ```